 We do offer the option of a dependency override by appeal for students with extreme extenuating circumstances.
 A dependency override, IF APPROVED, will re-classify the student as independent due to extenuating circumstances, as validated by required documentation.
 There is no guarantee that an appeal will be approved, and this independent status does NOT automatically carry over from one academic year to the next.
 Please review the following appeal form for information required to receive a dependency override.

 In rare instances, a student may have extenuating circumstances that are not identified when completing the FAFSA.
 The following form gives a student the ability to appeal dependency status for reasons other than being financially self-supporting.
 The federal government does not recognize the amount of a student’s income as a reason to consider the student independent.
 A PARENT’S CHOICE TO NOT PAY FOR A STUDENT’S EDUCATION IS NOT RECOGNIZED BY THE FEDERAL GOVERNMENT AS AN ALLOWABLE APPEAL.
 This appeal process gives the student the ability to state difficult circumstances that may permit a change of dependency status.
+The student’s balance must be paid by the Fee Payment Deadline even if this request has not yet been completed/reviewed.

 Please see additional information about dependency status at http://www.fafsa.ed.gov.